-Test code Name of test Section D.1 Deflagration test in package ^a 24.4.1 a Recommended test.
+Test code Name of test Section D.1 Deflagration test in package a 24.4.1

-24.2.2 The test is only required for substances or mixtures for which the answer from the series C test is "Yes, rapidly".
+24.2.2 The test is only required for substances for which the answer from the series C test is "Yes, rapidly".

-24.3.1 The test of series D should be applied to packages (not larger than 50 kg) of substance or mixture in the condition and form in which they are offered for transport[RG20].
+24.3.1 The test of series D should be applied to packages (not larger than 50 kg) of substance in the condition and form in which they are offered for transport.